Training Your Dog to ‘Wait’ and ‘Stay’

 Wait in the Car: Practice “Wait!” in the car so she also understands that an open car door is not an invitation to jump out.
 This can be especially useful if your car ever breaks down on a busy highway.
 (Crates and seat belts are the best approach to keeping your dog safe in your car.)

-train dog to wait in car
+Training a dog to wait patiently.

 Wait on a Hike: You can also use “wait” to ask your dog to pause if she’s wandering too far ahead of you when you’re on an off-leash outing.
 I use this one frequently on our around-the-farm hikes.
 Hearing the “Wait” cue, my dogs pause for several seconds, then continue their hiking fun.
 If I need a longer pause I just cue it again.